A former university professor of marketing and communications, Sallie is an independent publisher and marketing communications consultant.

 Give up?
-The answer is, not one of them earned a college degree, and all of them managed to become extremely successful in business, without one.
+The answer is that not one of the successful professionals listed above has earned a college degree—and yet all of them managed to become extremely successful in business.
 I've earned two graduate degrees, one of them a doctorate in business specializing in marketing.
-And even though I've enjoyed two wonderful careers—in higher education as a college professor, and in business as a corporate marketing professional, still, I can only dream of achieving the kind of financial success in business these men and women achieved, without a college degree.
+And even though I've enjoyed two wonderful careers—in higher education as a college professor and business as a corporate marketing professional, still, I can only dream of achieving the kind of financial success in business these men and women achieved without a college degree.

-So, am I saying you don't need to go to business school to be successful in business.
-Yes, and no. What I mean is, getting a graduate degree in business is not all it takes to achieve success in business.
-I am also saying there is something you and I, and anyone, can learn from people who either didn’t go to business school or to college at all, or those who dropped out of college without completing any type of degree, but still achieved amazing and/or history-making success in business.
+Getting a graduate degree in business is not all it takes to achieve success in business.
+There is something you and I, and anyone, can learn from people who either didn’t go to business school or college at all or those who dropped out of college without completing any type of degree but still achieved amazing and/or history-making success in business.
 Understanding what it takes to pursue and persist until you succeed in business is what I'm talking about.
 It's not simply what I'm talking about.
-It's what you'll need to show and to tell administrators as you write your Statement of Purpose for business school.
+It's what you'll need to show and tell administrators as you write your Statement of Purpose for business school.

 Let's take a quick look at a few things we can learn from the business giants I mentioned earlier.
 What can you learn from them that might help as you study or work toward achieving your own versions of success in business—and in life?

-The people whose names are listed above, all of them learned early in life how to apply dogged determination and precision focus in order to create and/or run a very successful business—without getting a college degree.
-Amazingly, each person listed above was able to discover and then zero in on his or her purpose, to turn their interest in/love for something into astonishing business success without a degree in business.
+Looking at the names of those people I listed at the beginning of this article, all of these professionals learned early in life how to apply dogged determination and precision focus in order to create and/or run a very successful business—without getting a college degree.
+Amazingly, each person whose name I listed was able to discover and then zero in on their purpose, to turn their interest in or love for something into astonishing business success, without earning a formal degree in business.

 In addition to the need for "dogged determination," you will also need to understand (and know how to apply) "precision focus" to achieving your dreams.
 If you already understand this, then you have probably already figured out exactly what you want to study, what you intend to do when you complete your studies, and why you need a graduate degree in business to do it.
 In fact, if you already understand "precision focus," then you should know, without a doubt, your business and your graduate research interests, two things that are crucial to writing an outstanding Statement of Purpose.

 Communications skills matter.
 How well you are able to communicate what you have to say will help to set your essay apart from those of other applicants.
 When creating the first draft of your statement, remember it is just that: A first draft.
 This is where you get to allow what comes up to come out.
-Don’t allow a fear of making mistakes to hold you back as you write; now is the time to make mistakes, and to not worry too much about writing too much.
-But, be sure to allow ample time, later, for rewriting, revising, and shortening your first draft—as many times as needed.
+Don’t allow a fear of making mistakes to hold you back as you write; now is the time to make mistakes and not worry too much about writing too much.
+But, be sure to allow ample time later for rewriting, revising, and shortening your first draft—as many times as needed.

 Following are several things for you to keep in mind as you begin preparing an outline or jotting down thoughts about what you will talk about in your Statement of Purpose:

-- If you are applying to more than one business school, make sure your Statement of Purpose is linked to the unique aspects of each school.
+- Tailor your statement.
+If you are applying to more than one business school, make sure your Statement of Purpose is linked to the unique aspects of each school.

 - Organize your thoughts.
 Make sure you have an introduction, a body, and a conclusion, and be sure to keep your essay focused on things that show your preparedness for graduate study.

 - Have a strong beginning.
-In fact, a good way to begin your essay is to talk about an idea that excites you that is related to your intended area of study, or to your research interest.
+In fact, a good way to begin your essay is to talk about an idea that excites you that is related to your intended area of study or your research interest.

-- Once you complete your final draft, have one or more other people read it—people whose judgment you trust.
-Ask them to proofread for spelling, grammar, and any mistakes you may have overlooked, and to point out areas where your writing might need to be improved for the sake of clarity, or to improve sentence structure.
+- Have other people read it.
+Once you complete your final draft, have one or more other people read it—people whose judgment you trust.
+Ask them to proofread for spelling, grammar, and any mistakes you may have overlooked, and to point out areas where your writing might need to be improved for the sake of clarity or to improve sentence structure.